1943 Amsterdam civil registry office bombing

-The 1943 bombing of the Amsterdam civil registry office was an attempt by members of the Dutch resistance to destroy the Amsterdam civil registry (bevolkingsregister), in order to prevent the Nazis from identifying Jews and others marked for persecution, arrest or forced labour.
+The 1943 bombing of the Amsterdam civil registry office was an attempt by members of the Dutch resistance to destroy the Amsterdam civil registry (bevolkingsregister), in order to prevent the German occupiers from identifying Jews and others marked for persecution, arrest or forced labour.
 The March 1943 assault was only partially successful, and led to the execution of 12 participants.
-Nevertheless, the action likely saved many Jews from arrest and deportation to the extermination camps.
+Nevertheless, the action likely saved many Jews from arrest and deportation to Nazi extermination camps.

 Background

 Following the 1940 German invasion and occupation of the Netherlands, everyone aged 15 and older was required to carry an identification card, the persoonsbewijs, with them at all times.
-Jews had to carry a persoonsbewijs marked with a large J. Resistance members soon started to forge identification cards at a large scale – the largest such operation, led by Gerrit van der Veen, produced some 80,000 forged documents.
+Jews had to carry a persoonsbewijs marked with a large J. Resistance members soon started to forge identification cards on a large scale – the largest such operation, led by Gerrit van der Veen, produced some 80,000 forged documents.
 However, forged documents could be easily detected because they could be compared against the records in the civil registries.
 Some civil servants were willing to falsify records in the civil registry so that they would match up with forged identification cards.
-Nevertheless, the civil registries remained a potent weapon in the hands of the Nazis to identify members of the Dutch population who were Jewish, potential members of the resistance or people who could be called up for forced labour duty.
+Nevertheless, the civil registries remained a potent weapon in the hands of the Nazis to identify members of the Dutch population who were Jewish, as well as potential members of the resistance or people who could be called up for forced labour duty.

 In 1943, a group of resistance members, led by sculptor Gerrit van der Veen and painter and author Willem Arondeus, meticulously planned to carry out a sabotage attack on the Amsterdam civil registry office, with the aim to destroy the records, without causing any loss of life.
 The mission was particularly difficult because security at civil registries had been tightened up after a similar assault on an office in Wageningen in late 1942.
 Security guards were now posted at strategic locations in the Amsterdam civil registry office.
 The group preparing the attack included a number of local artists and medical students, including several Jews and homosexuals, as well as a group of resistance members behind the clandestine publication Rattenkruid.